 Most golfers should stay away from the cheapest option of golf clubs you can find – but that doesn’t mean you need to buy the most expensive either.
 The used $75 driver and used $250 driver may have significant performance differences, however, the used $250 driver and a used $350 driver may not be as significant.

-Yes, golf clubs can wear out.
-Replacing your golf clubs are like the tires on your car.
-You don’t need new tires every year, but if you did replace them each year, you would notice a difference.
-It’s the same with golf clubs.
+Additionally, you might be wondering – do new irons make a difference?
 The older your clubs are and the more you play, the more they wear out.
 If you are noticing that your wedges are browning or your irons are starting to develop wear marks, you may want to consider upgrading your clubs with something newer.

 Keep in mind that clubs wear out at varying rates.
-Typically, wedges, short irons and drivers are going to wear out faster than other clubs.
+Typically, wedges, short irons, and drivers are going to wear out faster than other clubs.
 The wedges grooves wear out over time and the driver can become ‘dead’ after hitting it enough.

 Typically, golf clubs have a good and long life.
 It really takes a lot to bust a club.
 There are millions of golfers that play at a 10 handicap on a set of old Ping Eye 2’s.

 However, if you are an avid golfer and play regularly, you may want to invest in new golf clubs every 5 – 7 years.
 The technology advances in that time frame will help your game more than you may think!
 If you don’t upgrade your clubs every 8 – 10 years, you are leaving a lot of performance out on the table.

-Here at Bestgolfaccessories.net, we don’t always reccomend that you buy a brand new set of clubs every few years, it is perfectly okay to visit your local golf store’s used section and find a used model that is still newer than yours.
+Here at Bestgolfaccessories.net, we don’t always recommend that you buy a brand new set of clubs every few years, it is perfectly okay to visit your local golf store’s used section and find a used model that is still newer than yours.